KStupart/BitsNPieces-Website-Redesign/README.md

 # Bits 'N Pieces Website Redesign
 __Inspiration for Program__

 This project was created as a final exam submission for my Desktop Publishing and Design ENG-450 course.
-I knew that I wanted to create a website from scratch rather than create a brochure.
+I knew that I wanted to create a website from scratch rather than create a brochure, but I was unsure of what the website's motif should be.
 To come up with my topic, I used a random subject generator and got the theme "puppetry."
 Wanting to use a puppet theater in Florida, [Bits 'N Pieces](https://puppetworld.com/) was the first theater in my Google search results.

 __Screenshot__